Uniformly S-projective relative to a module and its dual: Introduction

 is $u$-$S$-exact for any $u$-$S$-exact sequence $0 \to A\to B\to C \to 0$.
-Zhang and Qi \cite{ZQ} introduced the notion of $u$-$S$-projective modules as a dual notion of $u$-$S$-injective modules.
-They defind an $R$-module $P$ to be $u$-$S$-projective if the induced sequence
+X. L. Zhang and W. Qi \cite{ZQ} introduced the notion of $u$-$S$-projective modules as a dual notion of $u$-$S$-injective modules.
+They defined an $R$-module $P$ to be $u$-$S$-projective if the induced sequence